 To request information from Police Scotland, you can complete a subject access application form which can be downloaded below.

 Requests must be accompanied by a £10 fee as well as copies of your identification documents (further details in the form) and should be sent to:

 Information Management Unit

-- any contract with you for the provision of services by you, for example as a self employed person.
+- any contract with you for the provision of services, e.g. as a self-employed person; or

-It is also an offence for you to be required to make such a subject access request as a condition of being provided with goods, facilities or services, e.g. by an insurance provider or a housing provider.
+- you being provided with goods, facilities or services, e.g. by an insurance provider.